PaulVossotski/daca-portfolio/README.md

 ## 👋 About me

-I'm a career-changer learning data analysis from the ground up — SQL, Python, data cleaning, visualization, and the analyst *mindset*: turning business questions into data answers.
-This repo is my live, growing portfolio.

-*(Replace this with 2–3 sentences about you: your background and why you joined DACA.)*
+I've always been drawn to data, and I've already worked with it in practice — but now I've decided to start properly, documenting my journey step by step here in this portfolio.
+Through the DACA program I'm building real analytics skills from the ground up: SQL, Python, data cleaning, and visualization — and turning each week's work into a project worth showing.

 ---